-Dr. Lown is now Professor of Cardiology Emeritus at Harvard, but to me he is the physician I love to quote here on Heart Sisters – as in my blog post title, “Why Aren’t More Doctors Like Dr. Bernard Lown?“ .
+Dr. Lown was Professor of Cardiology Emeritus at Harvard, but to me he was always the physician I loved to quote here on Heart Sisters – as in my blog post title, “Why Aren’t More Doctors Like Dr. Bernard Lown?“ .

 In April of 2012, the 91-year old Dr. Lown spoke at the Avoiding Avoidable Care conference, whose lofty annual goal is “the transformation of health care culture from one focused on volume and quantity to one centered on value and quality.“

 Consider this excerpt from his important presentation to his colleagues:

 “ From my earliest days in medicine, I have struggled against the prevailing model of health care.

 “My opposition in part was provoked by the growing prevalence of overtreatment.
 Resorting to excessive interventions seemed to be the illegitimate child of technology in the age of market medicine.”

 But Dr. Lown’s first observations of cardiac overtreatment – unlike almost all modern examples – were not related to technology at all.

 “ It involved keeping patients with acute heart attacks on strict bed rest for 4-6 weeks.
 This was a form of medieval torture.
 It promoted depression, bed sores, intractable constipation, phlebitis, lethal pulmonary embolism and much more.”